privefl/bigsnpr/README.md

 # bigsnpr

-R Package for the Predictive Analysis of Massive SNP Arrays
+bignspr is an R Package for the analysis of massive SNP arrays.

 ## This package is under heavy dev